tstack/lnav/docs/source/ui.rst

 The help view displays the builtin help text.
 While in the help view, the breadcrumb bar can be used to navigate to different sections of the document.

-Press :kbd:`?` to switch to the help view.
+Press :kbd:`?` to switch to the help view or use the command :code:`:help`.

 HIST
 ^^^^